Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/8_token_gating.md

+---
+hidden: false
+# slug: token-gating
+category: 64e5f94ae377a50070c31bc9
+title: Token Gating
+description: Using these APIs, developers can restrict access to specific content, ensuring only those with a particular NFT can view it.
+This functionality can be leveraged for exclusive content, premium experiences, and more.
+---

 # Token Gating

-**IMPORTANT:** Before you start using the APIs for Token Gating, make sure that you have a Wallet ready with the token to test it out, if not follow the flow mentioned at the end of [Quickstart]()
+**IMPORTANT:** Before you start using the APIs for Token Gating, make sure that you have a Wallet ready with the token to test it out, if not follow the flow mentioned at the end of [Quickstart](https://docs.mintology.app/docs/3_quickstart)

 ## How Token Gating Works